cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * Item D1b was previously removed in wave 4 and asks respondents that identify as not male if they are currently pregnant.
 * Item D11 ask respondents if they smoke cigarettes.
+* Item C14a asks “In the past 7 days, how often did you wear a mask when in public?”, replacing item C14, which asked only about the past 5 days.